iluwatar/java-design-patterns/collecting-parameter/README.md

 ### Real-world example
 Within a large corporate building, there exists a global printer queue that is a collection of all the printing jobs that are currently pending.
 Various floors contain different models of printers, each having a different printing policy.
-One floor has the following restrictions on printing
-- If an A4 paper is coloured, it must also be single-sided.
-All other non-coloured papers are accepted
-- A3 papers must be non-coloured and single-sided
-- A2 papers must be single-page, single-sided, and non-coloured We must construct a program that can continually add printing jobs to a collection, which is called the *collecting parameter*.
+We must construct a program that can continually add appropriate printing jobs to a collection, which is called the *collecting parameter*.

 ### In plain words
 Instead of having one giant method that contains numerous policies for collecting information into a variable, we can